MyraReeves/UW_Programming-in-Python__Part1/CSV_File_Retrieval/README.md

     1. Generates a unique integer id for that question
     1. Appends the new question back into the file

 1. Create a file in a text editor called `answers.csv` that stores the following header and questions.
 Notice that `interviewee` is the same because we are linking it to a set of answers to a user, and the `question_id` field links our answer to a question.
-Feel free to add more fields and answers.

     ```csv
     interviewee,question_id,answer